dpoulson/XeroSync/readme.txt

 = Can I choose which organisation in Xero to connect to? = Yes, during the initial OAuth setup, you will be prompted to select the specific Xero organisation you wish to connect and sync data with.

-== Screenshots ==

-1. The initial connection and authorization screen for Xero.
-2. The main settings page for mapping product/item details and tax accounts.
-3. A view of the successful sync log, showing the Xero Invoice ID.

 == Changelog ==